 The Alliance has established a fund at the Wichita Falls Area Community Foundation for anyone wishing to contribute to the project.
 Donations can also be made online or by texting LEGEND to 53-555.
 All donations are tax-deductible.

-An exhibition exploring a timeline of her life in context with the Civil Rights Movement is on view in Wichita Falls through March 2022.
+In 2022, An exhibition featuring a timeline of Ms. Farris’ life in context with the Civil Rights Movement and local history was on view in Wichita Falls.
+View the timeline and photos of the full exhibition by clicking here.